 Should I serve my tuna dish by itself or should I add a side dish with it?

 It is preferable that side dishes are prepared to go with any tuna dish, but the side dish should complement the tuna dish.

 Serving a side dish with the tuna dish is an option for the one preparing it.
 Depending on the people for whom the tuna dish is prepared, side dishes can be a great way to enhance the meal experience.
 Wheat and garlic breads, crouton soups, fruits and salads are just a few of the best partners for any tuna dish.

 - Make sure that the side dish will complement the prepared tuna dish.

-- As much as possible, the side dish should be something completely different from the main dish.
+- As much as possible, the side dish should be something completely different from the main dish, like a salad.

 Categories : Cooking